 The first major change made was to the weight of the impacting vehicles, both the 820C (small car) and the 2000P (pickup truck).
 The weight of the 820C vehicle has been increased to a 1100C vehicle, now weighing 2,420 pounds.
 Additionally, the 2000P vehicle has been increased to a 2270P vehicle, weighing in at 5,000 pounds.
-With the criteria remaining the same, a heavier impact vehicle makes passing the tests a much more difficult task.
+These changes were made to reflect the increased weight of new passenger vehicles on the market today compared to when the tests were originally created.
+With the evaluation criteria remaining the same, a heavier impact vehicle makes passing the tests a much more difficult task.

 The next major change that was made to the NCHRP Report 350 in the MASH tests was now requiring Tests 52 and 53 to be completed.
 In a real-life situation, very rarely does a vehicle crash into the attenuator on a TMA truck perfectly centered and straight.
 More often, the driver of the errant vehicle will try to veer out of the way in order to avoid the crash, making the contact with the attenuator off-center and at an angle.
 By making Tests 52 and 53 mandatory, the attenuator is better tested to mimic real life scenarios it will face.